Frequently Asked Questions

 What about confidentiality?

 The confidentiality of what you tell your counselor is protected by Texas law, and no record of your counseling is made on academic records or job placement files.
-SU Counseling Services will not share information (including if students have visited Counseling Services) with faculty, staff, parents, or other students on campus without your written permission.
+SU Counseling Services will not share information (including if students have visited The Counseling Center) with faculty, staff, parents, or other students on campus without your written permission.
 In rare circumstances (involving physical safety) there are a few limits to confidentiality.
-The details are provided to students in writing during their first visit to Counseling Services.
+The details are provided to students in writing during their first visit to The Counseling Center.

 Will my parents or professors find out if I come to counseling?